 Subrogation And The “Oklahoma Option”

-On May 6, 2013, Oklahoma Governor Mary Fallin signed S.B 1062 into law, creating a new Title 85A of the Oklahoma Workers’ Compensation Act to ultimately replace, but temporarily operate in parallel with, existing Title 85, and once again reform that state’s workers’ compensation laws, including the laws addressing subrogation.
+On May 6, 2013, Oklahoma Governor Mary Fallin signed S.B 1062 into law.
 With the new law, Oklahoma joins Texas as the only states that allow employers to opt out of the workers’ compensation system, creating what is known as the “Oklahoma Option.”
 The law still requires employers to provide workers’ compensation coverage and benefits, but now they have two options which are outside the new “administrative” system.
-NASP Subrogator, Winter 2014
+Written by Gary L. Wickert, published in NASP Subrogator, Winter 2014.

 Tennessee Supreme Court Doubles Down On Questionable Future Credit Decisions